 To apply, please download and complete an application form, contact us to request a form or complete the online form.
-You will usually need to supply two references.
+You will usually need to supply two references, please contact us if this is a problem.
 Your application will be assessed to see whether you meet our criteria for housing, and if it does you will be offered an assessment of your support needs.

 Applications will only be accepted for homes that are listed on our Available Homes page.
 All other applications will be cancelled.
 Applications will be processed in the order they are received and cancelled once we have allocated the property, so please apply as soon as possible if you’re interested.

 Please refer to the Latch Privacy Notice if you want to know more about how we use the information you supply on your application form.

 Leah had experienced many years of physical and mental abuse from her husband and was referred to Latch from Leeds Women’s Aid.
 Leah wanted a safe home and a fresh start for her five year old son, Jamie.

 Following a successful support assessment Leah and Jamie are now housed in one of our fully furnished homes.
 This summer, both Leah and Jamie thoroughly enjoyed a sunny day out with Latch in Scarborough.
 Leah is working really well with her support worker on building confidence, budgeting, managing her mental health and accessing family support for Jamie.
 Now they have a place to call home they can start to look forward to life again.